mbelloiseau/kubernetes-lab/README.md

 ## Configuration

-> The following commands can be directly executed from your computer with `vagrant ssh k8s-master -- <command>` or inside the virtual machine after `vagrant ssh`
+> The following commands can be directly executed from your computer with `vagrant ssh k8s-master -- <command>` or inside the k8s-master virtual machine after `vagrant ssh k8s-master`

-After `vagrant up` our VMs are installed by our Kubernetes cluster is not functionnal.
+After `vagrant up` our VMs are installed but our Kubernetes cluster is not functionnal.

 ```
 $ kubectl get nodes